tomjoht/learnapidoc/_docs/the_writing_process/docapis_writing.md

 At some point when the content is more or less finalized, run it through a spell checker.
 You might prefer to do this later, after the reviews, but using a spellchecker now can help eliminate superficial errors so that reviewers aren't distracted by the typos and misspellings but can instead focus on substance.

-My favorite spellchecker is [Grammarly](https://app.grammarly.com/), though this service tends to be blocked in most companies due to the way Grammarly stores data on its servers.
+My favorite spell checker is [Grammarly](https://app.grammarly.com/), though this service tends to be blocked in most companies due to the way Grammarly stores data on its servers.
 See [Is Premium Grammarly worth it for identifying style and grammar issues in tech docs?](/2018/12/28/evaluating-grammarly-as-a-style-checker/) for more details.

-Other options could be the spellchecker in Microsoft Word, Google Docs, [HyperSTE plugin](/2017/01/25/hyperste-simplified-technical-english-asd-ste100/) (to check for simplified technical English), or Acrolinx (if your company has it).
+Other options could be the spell checker in Microsoft Word, Google Docs, [HyperSTE plugin](/2017/01/25/hyperste-simplified-technical-english-asd-ste100/) (to check for simplified technical English), or Acrolinx (if your company has it).

 You might be amazed by how many errors these services catch, especially in lengthy content.
 I personally prefer to leverage as many of these services as possible.
 I almost always use Grammarly to check new blog posts and articles on my site.
 One writing teacher explained that a small grammar or spelling error calls attention to itself and can be like having your fly down while you're wearing a tuxedo.
 Imagine finishing writing 2,000 words of content, sending it to your entire department, and getting feedback from a higher-up executive that you misspelled a word.
 That kind of superficial feedback can be deflating.